 Are Idaho State Divorce Records Sealed or Public Records?

-Divorce records in Idaho are public and can be accessed by any interested persons.
+Idaho divorce records are public and can be accessed by any interested persons.
 Each district court in all the state’s counties has public records that anyone can view.
 While these records are mostly public, there are specific cases where the court could order them sealed.
 In some of these, divorce cases are sealed to protect minors that might be victims of abuse.
 Other times, the court could seal records for the financial privacy of the parties involved or because the allegations initially leveled have been disproved.

 Family Court Records can include marriage records and divorce records.
 These records contain personal information of those involved and their maintenance is critical should anyone involved wish to make changes.
 Because of this both marriage and divorce records can be considered more difficult to locate and obtain than other public records, and may not be available through government sources or third party public record websites.